Bones of Mengele, 'Angel of Death,' teaching tool in Brazil

 Originally from Poland, Gewertz has a tattoo on her left arm identifying her as an Auschwitz prisoner: A24840.
 She said she came face to face with Mengele on several occasions.

-“(Mengele) told me to strip and step inside a large vat with extremely hot water,” said Gerwertz during an interview in her Sao Paulo apartment.
+“(Mengele) told me to strip and step inside a large vat with extremely hot water,” said Gewertz during an interview in her Sao Paulo apartment.
 “I said the water was too hot and he said if I didn’t do what he ordered, he would kill me.
 After that I had to step into a vat with freezing water.”

 Gewertz said she once saw Mengele kill a newborn baby girl by throwing her off the roof of the camp’s barracks.